smhurf/lewagon_challenges/05-Production/06-Airflow/05-Real-Use-Case/README.md

 - merge it with weather from `weather_crawling` table
 - insert these into `train_weather_ny_history` table

-2°) Sit and relax, no need implement anything
+2°) Sit and relax, no need to implement anything
 3°) Create a version linked to the model (use tools from lats days):
 - use predictor.py from yesterday query data from `weather_crawling` in order add weather data to the instances you want predictions from